SolomonYakubu/bluetooth-home-automation/README.md

 ---

-<p align="center"> This project is a smart home automation system that can be controlled via bluetooth using a mobile phone.
+<p> This project is a smart home automation system that can be controlled via bluetooth using a mobile phone.
     <br>
 </p>